jantman/awslimitchecker/docs/source/index.rst

   exceed thresholds, and (CLI wrapper) exit non-0 if thresholds are exceeded
 - Define custom thresholds per-limit
 - where possible, pull current limits from Trusted Advisor API
+- where possible, pull current limits from each service's API (for services that provide this information)
 - Supports explicitly setting the AWS region
 - Supports using `STS <http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html>`_ to assume roles in other accounts, including using ``external_id``.